Up Where We Belong: Composition and lyrics

-The last scene of the film brought the story to a happy ending, and Hackford wanted to have a song playing during the closing credits that would act as a reflection of the relationship portrayed and incorporate the theme music composed by Jack Nitzsche and Buffy Saint-Marie.
-Nitzsche wanted to have Sainte-Marie write the lyrics, but her background in folk music caused Sill and Hackford to look elsewhere.
+The last scene of the film brought the story to a happy ending, and Hackford wanted to have a song playing during the closing credits that would act as a reflection of the relationship portrayed and incorporate the score composed by Jack Nitzsche.
+Nitzsche was having trouble writing a theme as he was scoring the film, and his longtime friend Buffy Sainte-Marie played him the melody for a song she had started working on called "Up Where We Belong".
+Nitzsche wanted to have Sainte-Marie write the rest of the lyrics, but her background in folk music caused Sill and Hackford to look elsewhere.
 Sill invited a lyricist whom he'd worked with before, Will Jennings, to the studio to view a rough cut of the film, and that gave Jennings inspiration for the structure and lyrics of what became "Up Where We Belong".
 "And all through the film I was hearing these bits and pieces of music, and at the end of it I had it in my head, you know, how there was a song.
 I heard a chorus here and a verse here and a bridge there, and so when I finished, Joel was there, and I said, 'Joel, just give me all the music from it,' all of Nitzsche's music, ' 'cause I got an idea.'"
 When Jennings presented Hackford with his demo, the director felt it was the perfect fit.

-According to Musicnotes.com by Alfred Music Publishing, "Up Where We Belong" is written in common time.
-It is in the key of D major and sung in a vocal range from A3 to G5.
+"Up Where We Belong" is written in common time.
+It is in the key of D major and sung in a vocal range from A3 to G5, then shifts up to E♭ major for the final choruses.
 The lyrics "tell of the struggles of life and love and the obstacles in the way that we attempt to dodge."